mesoform/terraform-infrastructure-modules/mcp/README.md

 * As a minimum, the account performing the deployment will need Storage Object Admin role on the project being deployed to.
 * If creating a new project, the account performing the deployment also needs project creator role;
- and either organization viewer role or folder viewer role
+ Project Billing Manager and either organization viewer role or folder viewer role
 * You may need to download a service account key and set an environment variable if not being ran from within Google Cloud `export GOOGLE_CLOUD_KEYFILE_JSON=/path/to/my-key.json`